RickRoda/breazehome-api-django/README.md

 # BreazeHome Capstone Project (RickRoda)
 SECRET_KEY has been removed.
-This project WILL NOT COMPILE.
+This project WILL NOT COMPILE WITHOUT THE SECRET_KEY.
 This is purely on GitHub to showcase my programming skills to potential employers.
 Send me a message if you would like to discuss my contributions to this project.